School Board Policy 806 -

 The school district shall implement procedures that regulate visitors and mandate visitor sign-in in school buildings.
 See District Policy 903 (Visitors to School District Buildings and Sites).

-The school district shall implement procedures to minimize outside entry into school buildings except at designated check-in points and assure that all doors are locked during regular building hours.
+The school district shall implement procedures to minimize outside entry into school buildings except at designated check-in points and ensure that all doors are locked during regular building hours.

 C. Student Victims of Criminal Offenses at or on School Property